Flavi1P/fluorescence/README.md

 ### Output

 The different figures for the analysis.
-Figures 1 and 8 are computed from region_plot.R script
+* Figures 1 and 8 are computed from region_plot.R script
-Figure 2 is computed from ternary_diagram.R script Figure 3 and 4 are computed from bouss_acp.R script
+* Figure 2 is computed from ternary_diagram.R script
+* Figure 3 and 4 are computed from bouss_acp.R script
-Figure 5 is computed from glo_aphy_viz.R script Fiigure 6 and 7 are computed from bouss_merge.R script
+* Figure 5 is computed from glo_aphy_viz.R script
+* Figure 6 and 7 are computed from bouss_merge.R script

 ## Contact